tjoyner/ofvioletsandlicorice/chapter1.md

 "[Cannons, on Guarene](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#guarene)... here, the weather comes like this: clouds take off from [Monviso or Bisalta](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#monviso) and bring hail.
 Then it's goodbye to the harvest."
 <!-- Page 8 -->

-Luciano slowed the car, they were at the coast.
+Luciano slowed the car, [they were on a slope](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#incosta).
 He opened the car window, sticking his head outside, while an intense perfume of linden invaded the inside of the car.

 In front of them, on the left, was a bar.
 Luciano asked, as the car approached the entrance to the lot, "Do you mind if we stop for a moment?
 I have to take a leak.
 You can have a coffee or aperitif, my treat."